 [15:00] Kiran Rana:

 That’s the North Star that we’re working towards where you can look at a collector in your organization and you can see how the collected is performing across companies in the same industry, for example.
 Okay, I mean, we don’t have that in the product.
 But that’s the vision that we’re looking towards.
 So yeah, great.
-So I think that’s due diligence and benchmarking have, we just have it out of our way that is sort of out of the way.
+So I think that’s due diligence and benchmarking we have, we just have it out of our way that is sort of out of the way.
 The next step is looking into your processes, the existing ones, the current processes.
 Somebody map it out.

 [15:33] Kiran Rana:

 And then you have your zero levels, one level two processes mapped out.
 Do a blueprinting and process design and the most difficult thing comes at this point, I think Ganadeep, I think you do a lot of these, it is asking the difficult questions.
 What is the right kind of question to be asked when you get into a phase when you decide on blueprinting and design, right?
 So a lot of times we have seen that there is a certain amount of rigidity with the current processes, so most of our clients would like to lift and shift, versus lift, modernize, and shift.
 Right?
-So asking the right questions become handy.
+So asking the right questions becomes handy.
 So what do you think are those questions?

 [16:13] Ganadeep Rey Patlolla:

 I think, in the finance, supply chain finance sector, industry, everybody, all companies have a very mature model.
 That doesn’t mean that maturity is the best model.
 So they have been doing this either by spreadsheets or low tech processes.
 They have been doing this for a while, they get it done.
 So I think then as an external consultant I go in, I think I’m going to ask them- where are you seeing your non-value added activities?
-How can you improve your process, not by the system, but is it as you mentioned, is it the problem of the people, is that the problem of the culture is a problem of the tools?
+How can you improve your process, not by the system, but as you mentioned, is it the problem of the people, is that the problem of the culture is a problem of the tools?
 So, I think transformation itself has to stand on four pillars, it was mentioned even in other sessions, organizations, people, tools and all like process.
 So, I think we start there.
 And sometimes you have to bring in as an external consultant because the company itself gets stuck in their existing processes, they can’t think or they are hesitant or reluctant to change.
 So, we have to push the envelope and do a thorough assessment of the state.
 So we are asking questions about where can you improve value, efficiency, and accuracy.
 So RPA tools, AI-driven solutions are just standard microsystems, that I think would be the starting point.

 [18:03] Kiran Rana: